 Probate can be overwhelming and frustrating, but the purpose of it is to ensure a valid transfer of documents and assets.
 Because your loved one is unable to “sign on the dotted line” regarding his or her final affairs, the court must appoint someone (the executor) to handle this responsibility and close out the estate.

 DO I NEED TO USE A PROBATE ATTORNEY?

 Because probate is such a time consuming, costly and complicated process, you may want to seek the help of a probate attorney.
 The attorney will help ensure that all legal obligations are met and help to speed up the overall process.
 Working with a probate attorney will also help you to minimize costs commonly associated with oversights, tax problems and long drawn-out claims.

 CAN I AVOID PROBATE?

 If your loved one died with a trust in place, it may be possible to avoid the probate process.
 As long as the trust has stayed updated and your loved one’s assets are properly owned by the trust at death, the trust can be administered privately with the help of your attorney.
 If the trust was not properly funded (meaning assets were not titled in the name of the trust) you may still need to go through probate.
 Your probate attorney will help to determine your next steps.

 HOW TO FIND A PROBATE ATTORNEY

-If you have lost a loved one and must begin the process of closing out his or her final affairs, please give our Columbus probate law firm a call at (614) 453-5208 and ask to schedule a meeting.
-Our law firm serves families going through probate in Franklin, Delaware, Licking, Fairfield, Pickaway, Madison, Union, and other Central Ohio counties.
+If you have lost a loved one and must begin the process of closing out his or her final affairs, please give our Columbus probate law firm a call at (614) 453-5208 or schedule a probate appointment online right now.